 Methylene blue's ability to color parts of cells is helpful in certain medical tests.
 The dye gives doctors an improved view of body tissues.
-Fortunately, doctors are becoming more aware of the fact that methylene blue placed in the body as a dye may also have other effects.
+Fortunately, doctors are becoming more aware of the fact that when the chemical is placed in the body as a dye it may also have other effects.

 New methylene blue and methyl blue are also biological stains.
 They are not the same chemical as methylene blue, despite their similar names.

 Methylene blue treats health problems as well as acting as a dye.
 For example, it's very useful for clearing excess methemoglobin from a person's bloodstream.
 Methemoglobin is a chemically altered form of hemoglobin, the red pigment in our blood that transports oxygen from the lungs to our cells.
 An excessive amount of methemoglobin in the blood has serious consequences.
-Unlike normal hemoglobin, methemoglobin can't transport oxygen effectively.
+Unlike normal hemoglobin, the altered form can't transport oxygen effectively.
 Our cells can't survive without the oxygen supplied by hemoglobin.

 Methemoglobinemia is a potentially dangerous disorder in which the blood contains a higher amount of methemoglobin than normal.
-Methemoglobinemia may be inherited, but it's more often acquired during life.
+The condition may be inherited, but it's more often acquired during life.
 Taking certain medications and eating too many foods containing nitrates or nitrites can cause the disorder.
 In mild cases of methemoglobinemia, the body can heal itself if the trigger for the disorder is avoided.
 In more serious cases, medical help is needed.

 Benzocaine in Teething Gel and Methemoglobinemia

 One possible cause of acquired methemoglobinemia is giving a baby a teething gel containing benzocaine.
 Benzocaine is a local anesthetic that relieves gum and mouth pain.
 Rarely, the benzocaine triggers excess methemoglobin production.
 As the methemoglobin builds up in a baby's blood, the blood may turn brown and the skin, lips, and nail beds may become pale, grey, or blue (cyanosis).
 Additional symptoms may included shortness of breath and a rapid heartbeat.
 The condition is a medical emergency.